 Why Use Social?

-Your customers (and your competitors) are on social media, so you should be, too.
+These days, consumers expect access and transparency.
+They are social media, so you should be, too.
+A dynamic digital presences draws audiences in with engaging imagery and in-depth stories that personalize your brand.
 It's much more affordable and far-reaching than traditional marketing and its inherent shareable nature encourages customers to spread the word to their networks (boosting your brand recognition and SEO).
-Plus, paid promotions allow high-level audience targeting to reach your desired customer.
+And, paid promotions can reach an even greater audience with high-level targeting to reach your desired customer.

-We first define a social media management strategy through research of relevant content, platforms, audience and competitors.
-We create an editorial calendar that addresses all of the important aspects identified in the research.
-We then post compelling and timely content, engage with influencers and coordinate with other marketing efforts.
-We continuously improve by analyzing metrics, gaining insights and noting best practices.
+The tools in our social media toolbox include audience and competitor research, a living editorial calendar that informs on-brand and timely messaging.
+We post content and engage with followers regularly.
+We continuously analyze metrics, gaining insights and noting best practices.
 We also address negative comments and reviews to keep your reputation intact.

 What Does Success Look Like?

-Success in social media isn't exactly linear because the connection between social media and the consumer isn't always direct.
-A "like" is just the beginning of a process of building trust between you and your customer.
+It’s important to emphasize that while a high follower count might seem like the most important target to achieve, what’s really going to matter in the long run is engagement – this is defined as likes and comments.
+This is what will contribute to a lasting relationship.
+Dollars follow likes and engagement so if you are focused on crafting the best content, profits will follow.
+Success in social media isn't linear, however, as the connection between social media and the consumer isn't always direct.
+A "like" is just the beginning of a trust-building process between you and your customer.
 Eventually, a purchase is made, your content is shared and your exposure builds to greater and greater audiences.
 This takes time and it's almost impossible to trace the end result to the first impression.
-As long as you are putting out quality content, product and services and you are getting recognition, you are doing it right.